 What is MBSR?

-MBSR is an evidence-based eight week course that teaches participants skills to reduce physical and emotional stress, and enhance day-to-day well-being.
+Mindfulness Based Stress Reduction (MBSR) is an evidence-based eight week course that teaches participants skills to reduce physical and emotional stress, and enhance day-to-day well-being.
 Created in the late 1970’s by Jon Kabat-Zinn, PhD, MBSR has been shown to be effective at helping participants with a wide variety of needs, goals and physical conditions reduce stress, pain, anxiety and other symptoms, and improve their quality of life.
 This course consists of eight two and a half hour weekly classes (Note: first class is 3 hours, and last class is 3.5 hours) and one day-long (7 hour) retreat on a weekend.

 This course is open to individuals 18 years of age or older.
-Learn more about our mindfulness program for teens.

 Mindfulness means paying attention on purpose, non-judgmentally, to what is happening in the present moment, both internally (physical sensations, thoughts, emotions) and externally (sounds, sights, smells).
 Mindfulness enables us to be present to and aware of our experiences, rather than becoming consumed by or lost in them.
 This allows us to make more purposeful and wise choices, instead of reacting automatically (often with adverse consequences) to things we can’t control.
 Mindfulness also involves an intention to reduce or relieve suffering through the cultivation of kindness and compassion for oneself and others.